-Many people baulk at the idea of flying long distance with children let alone with a baby.
+Many people baulk at the idea of flying long distances with children let alone with a baby.
 Yet, with careful planning and preparation, the flight can be a success.
 In fact, flying long haul flights with a baby or with children can be an enjoyable experience.

 My daughter, Rachael was under 3 months old on her first flight.
 Babies sleep a lot so the fight from Australia to Jersey, Channel Islands despite being over 22 Hours and transferring airports in London, went well.
 As you can see in the photo she has a comfortable seat or rather a crib for the flight.